Pietrasanta, Italy

 (Sidetrack: I will later discover singer Romina Power is related through her father’s grandmother to author Evelyn Waugh, who will crop up unexpectedly a little later in the making of American Byzantine, inside a Lord’s toilet, of all places.)

 But these songs served me well.
-I would return to Italy twenty years later to research my grandmother’s memoir in Rome and find myself not only able to get by in Italian, but get by with smiles and laughs from the people I met by speaking to them in rhyming Italian lyrics.
+I would return to Italy twenty years later to research my grandmother’s memoir in Rome and find myself not only able to get by in Italian, but get by with smiles and laughs from the people I met by speaking to them in lyrics.

-In the years to come, I would also eventually take up marble carving myself and discover a way to take some of my heartaches out of my body by turning them into stone.
+In the years to come, I would also take up marble carving myself and discover a way to take some of my heartaches out of my body by turning them into stone.

 Wow!
 Wow!
 This is great!
 And we overlap, once more.
 As a young girl, I spent a summer in Marina di Pietrasanta with my family.
 It was a magical time and I made lots of summer friends.
 I remember going one day to Carrara and seeing a huge marble sculpture by Jacques Lipschitz in the works.
 I've always wanted to return--and nearly made it there a few years ago.
 Some day . . .